-Wild Turkey 101 Proof Kentucky Straight Rye Whiskey – (reportedly) 52% rye, 36% corn, 12% barley – 101 proof – no age statement (rumor is 4-5 years) – bottled by the Austin, Nichols Distilling Co., Lawrenceburg, KY
+Wild Turkey 101 Kentucky Straight Rye Whiskey – reported mash bill: 52% rye, 36% corn, 12% barley – 101 proof – no age stated (rumored to be 4-5 years) – bottled by the Austin, Nichols Distilling Co., Lawrenceburg, KY

-Tasted neat in a Glencairn after resting about 5 minutes …
+Tasted neat in a Glencairn after a few minutes rest …

-Nose: sugar cookie dough, lemon peel, vanilla custard, fresh cut wood, a bit of Wild Turkey rickhouse funk
+Nose: sugar cookie dough, lemon peel, vanilla custard, freshly cut wood, a bit of Wild Turkey “rickhouse funk”

-Taste: sweet citrus, sharp vanilla, fresh bread, corn off the cob, baking spice, wood
+Taste: sweet citrus, sharp vanilla, fresh bread, corn on the cob, baking spice, “lively” wood

 Finish: warm, nicely paced, sweet with a touch of spice